|EXCLUSIONS POLICY Date of last review:||September 2017||Review period:||3 years|

-This policy reflects the guidance introduced and updated by the Department for Education in 2015.
+This policy reflects the guidance introduced and set by Department for Education (DfE) in 2012 and updated in 2017.
 ‘Independent Appeal Panels’ have been replaced by ‘Independent Review Panels’ (IRPs).
 IRPs no longer have the power to reinstate a pupil, but if the decision of governors to uphold a permanent exclusion is quashed by the IRP and the pupil is not reinstated by governors upon reconsideration, there is a financial penalty for the school.

 1. The Law